ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 comments could get in the way...

 Consider another example.
-Suppose you have defined a type, and you want to generate at compile-time a serializer from this specific type, to an encoding of it in a `json` format, such as `Yojson` (see [here](#why-are-ppxes-especially-useful-in-ocaml) why it has to be generated at compile-time).
+Suppose you have defined a type, and you want to generate a serializer at compile time from this specific type to an encoding of it in a `json` format, such as `Yojson` (see [here](#why-are-ppxes-especially-useful-in-ocaml) for the reasons it has to be generated at compile-time).
 This serialization code could be written by a preprocessor, which would look for the type in the file and serialize it differently depending on the type structure; that is, whether it is a variants type, a record type, the structure of its subtypes...

 But, to understand the type's structure, the preprocessor needs to parse this information.
 Given that parsing OCaml syntax is complex, it is not